-Ex-VW CEO Winterkorn testifies to German parliament inquiry
+Ex-VW CEO Winterkorn denies knowing early about cheating

-BERLIN (AP) — Former Volkswagen CEO Martin Winterkorn is testifying before a German parliamentary inquiry in his first public appearance since he resigned in the wake of the company’s diesel emissions scandal.
+BERLIN (AP) — Former Volkswagen CEO Martin Winterkorn denied having had early knowledge of the company’s cheating on diesel emissions as he testified Thursday to a German parliamentary inquiry, his first major public appearance since he resigned.

+The 69-year-old stepped down in September 2015, days after news of Volkswagen’s use of software to cheat on emissions emerged in the U.S., saying at the time that he was not aware of any wrongdoing on his part.

+“As CEO I took political responsibility,” he told lawmakers.
+“Believe me, this step was the most difficult of my life.”

-Winterkorn, flanked by two lawyers, told the panel Thursday “it is not the case” he knew earlier than previously thought of the scandal.
+Winterkorn, flanked by two lawyers, told the panel in an opening statement “it is not the case” that he knew earlier than previously thought of the scandal, as some recent reports have suggested.
 He said he’s still seeking “satisfactory answers” as to what happened.

-The 69-year-old quit in September 2015, several days after news of Volkswagen’s use of software to cheat on emissions emerged in the U.S. He told the panel “as CEO I took political responsibility” — echoing previous statements.

-He added: “Believe me, this step was the most difficult of my life.”

 Most Read Stories